Timo972/save-the-earth/README.md

  - [x] implement some custom buttons with hover effect for menus
  - [x] improve hud navigation, include key events (f.e.
 ESC to go to main)
  - [x] pause menu accessable with SPACE
+ - [ ] balance system based on seconds survived
+ - [ ] shop for new skins
+ - [ ] button hover designs and hover sound
  ## Features that are "useless"
  - [ ] global scoreboard with golang iris as api backend